alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 Final row (constraint): [0, 0, 0, 0, 0, 0, 0, 0, 1]</p>

 </div>
 In matrix notation, the homography vector <b>h</b> can be solved directly as <b>h = A<sup>-1</sup> · b</b> (when A is invertible).
-However, since we usually want MORE than 4 points, we set this problem up as a least squares problem using the Numpy lstsq() function.
-However, we can get an even more optimized solution by taking advantage of some linear algebra knowledge with the SVD decomposition.
-The rightmost singular vector provides us with H, which we then reshape into a 3 x 3 matrix.
+However, since we usually want more than 4 points, we set this problem up as a least squares problem using the Numpy lstsq() function.
+Alternatively, we can get an even more optimized solution by taking advantage of the SVD decomposition.
+The right singular vector corresponding to the smallest singular value provides us with H, which we then reshape into a 3 x 3 matrix.
+This SVD method is what I moved forward with in my code, due to how much faster it was.
 <hr style="border: 0; border-top: 1px solid #e5e7eb; margin: 32px 0;">

 <br>
-As I was seeing some numerical stability issues, I researched some ways to improve consistency and homography stability, and stumbled upon the concept of Hartley normalization, which allows you to improve the condition number of the matrix (high condition number high instability and likely no proper solution).
-With Hartley normalization, the identified correspondance points are recentered and rescaled so that the overal linear system is balanced.
+As I was seeing some numerical stability issues, I researched some ways to improve consistency and homography stability, and stumbled upon the concept of Hartley normalization, which allows you to improve the condition number of the matrix (high condition number means high instability and likely no proper solution).
+With Hartley normalization, the identified correspondence points are recentered and rescaled so that the overall linear system is balanced.
 Math below:
 <div style="background: #18181b; color: #f1f5f9; border-radius: 12px; padding: 24px; margin: 24px 0; font-size: 1.08rem;">
   <b>Hartley Normalization (Point Normalization for Homography)</b>
   <br><br>